EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 Se-Resnext10132x4d also performed well but was quit slow.

-Using learning rate scheduler helped me a lot to obtained a good accuracy on the Public Leader Board.
-Increasing the number of epochs usually improve the accuracy of train data, how- ever we will usually end up with over-fitting.
-We then limited our number of epochs to be between 25-30 and also validated on the training set showed by the table.
-We again observed that Cross Entropy Loss performed better than Negative Log Likelihood Loss(NLL Loss) on all our models.
+Using learning rate scheduler helped me a lot to obtained a good accuracy.

+Increasing the number of epochs usually improve the accuracy of train data, however we will usually end up with over-fitting.

+I then limited my number of epochs to be between 25-30 and also validated on the training set.

+I again observed that Cross Entropy Loss performed better than Negative Log Likelihood Loss(NLL Loss) on all our models.

 I believe that when this model is deployed, it will help in detecting cassava